Battery backup vs. generator: which one earns its keep?

 - Solar panels can recharge the battery while the system powers essential loads.

 Because the battery can recharge from solar during the day, solar-plus-storage can provide multi-day backup — something standalone batteries and fuel generators can potentially have trouble with.
 These systems operate silently, require no fuel, and continue powering loads as long as sunlight is available to recharge the battery.
-Batteries in solar-plus-storage systems are typically sized to meet overnight power needs, with solar replenishing them the next day.

 What is a backup generator?

 Backup generators use natural gas, propane, or diesel to create power.
-Standby models rely on an automatic transfer switch, which senses an outage, disconnects your home from the grid, and sends generator power to your panel.
+Standby models rely on an automatic transfer switch, which senses an outage, disconnects your home from the grid, and sends generator power to your electric panel.
 Portable generators are a smaller, manual option that you start yourself and connect to selected circuits or appliances — you can think of them like a lawn mower engine that generates electricity instead of spinning mower blades (they’re often just as loud).

 Generators can run for long periods as long as they have fuel, although they need regular service to stay reliable.
 With proper maintenance, a standby unit often lasts 10 to 20 years.
 Power output varies by size, but residential models can handle larger loads such as air conditioning, sump pumps, or well pumps, while portable units are better suited for basics like lighting, refrigeration, and internet equipment.

-Battery backup vs generator: main differences
+Battery backup vs. generator: main differences

 Both systems can keep your home powered when the grid goes down, but they do it in very different ways.
 The table below highlights the key differences that matter the most for homeowners — how they’re powered, what they cost, and how they fit into everyday home life.